Amaizin' Blue Preview Information

 On Friday, students will meet with university faculty, staff, current students, and administrators at a Leaders and Best Breakfast held in their honor.
 Students will participate in a seminar series with some of our world-class faculty and participate in a scavenger hunt around campus.

 The program is free.
 However, students may want to bring some spending money for shopping, snacking, or emergencies.

-ABP is a program designed for invited scholarship recipients, and it does not include a parent component.
+ABP is a program designed for invited high-achieving students, and it does not include a parent component.
 We encourage ABP parents to attend Spring Welcome Day on Saturday with their students.
 Parents and families should make their own travel and lodging arrangements.
-Please visit the Ann Arbor Convention and Visitors Bureau website for more information.
+Please visit the Destination Ann Arbor website for more information.

 Again, all admitted students must have an authorization form signed by a legal guardian to participate in the overnight hosting.
 Please also include a picture or scan of the medical insurance card for the policy under which you are covered, if available.

 Students are encouraged to pack the following items for their visit: